curl/everything-curl/usingcurl-smtp.md

 ## Secure mail transfer

 Some mail providers allow or require using SSL for SMTP.
-They may use a dedicated port for SSL or allow SSL upgrading over a plaintext connection.
+They may use a dedicated port for SSL or allow SSL upgrading over a clear-text connection.

 If your mail provider has a dedicated SSL port you can use smtps:// instead of smtp://, which uses the SMTP SSL port of 465 by default and requires the entire connection to be SSL.
 For example smtps://smtp.gmail.com/.

-However, if your provider allows upgrading from plaintext to secure transfers you can use one of these options:
+However, if your provider allows upgrading from clear-text to secure transfers you can use one of these options:

     --ssl           Try SSL/TLS (FTP, IMAP, POP3, SMTP)